Census Dots

 Black

-Of the 155 places in Maine, Oak Hill is the 28th most populous.
+Oak Hill is ranked the 30th most populous place in Maine, out of 155 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Oak Hill was ranked the 28th most populous place in the 2020 Census.

 Oak Hill's White Population